-In my lovely Iranian culture, where the power of positive thinking hardly makes an appearance, I grew up seeing the terrible impact of this mindset around me all the time: Some people were apparently born lucky and others, well, not so lucky.
+In my lovely Iranian culture, where the power of positive thinking and inner peace hardly makes an appearance, I grew up seeing the terrible impact of this mindset around me all the time: Some people were apparently born lucky and others, well, not so lucky.

 “We are each responsible for all of our experiences.”

 I would hear grown ups talk about how “lucky” this person is and how sadly this other person’s life turned out.
-How someone ended up with their own company or jobs in wealth management or rich by marriage and oh how it was always about “luck”!
+How someone ended up with their own company or rich by marriage and oh how it was always about “luck”!

 It was really scary to think of myself tossed into the well of life and swished around uncontrollably as I waited with baited breath to see if life spits me out as lucky or unlucky.
 “Oh God, please let me be the “lucky” kind.”
 I would beg in my childhood prayers, “I don’t like the stuff they say about the “unlucky” ones!”